Total Hip Arthroplasty (Replacement)

 Total hip replacement is typically recommended when the following are present: severe osteoarthritis is present in the hip joint which is viewable on X-Ray, moderate to severe pain in the hip and increasing loss of function.
-It is common for Physical Therapists to assist in the recovery after a total hip surgery.
-Recovery often consists of instruction/reinforcement of hip precautions, the instruction and use of a gait aid like a walker or cane.
+It is common for Physical Therapists to assist in the recovery after a total hip replacement surgery.
+Recovery often consists of instruction/reinforcement of hip precautions and the instruction and use of a gait aid like a walker or cane.
 Physical therapy will help patients return to all activities they would like to participate in by regaining strength and improve the ability to walk more normally.

 Rotator Cuff Repair

-A Knee Anthroscopy is a generally non-invasive surgery where your orthopedic surgeon will make two small incisions and insert a small telescop connected to a camera in order to view inside the knee joint.
-This surgery can help diagnose your injury and determine treatment.
-Knee Anthroscopy can be used to repair or remove torn meniscal cartilage, reconstruct a torn ACL or PCL, trim or remove cartilage or bone fragments, repair a patella, removal or a swollen bursa, and more.
-Recovery from a knee anthroscopy is generally faster and easier than an open knee surgery.
+A knee arthroscopy is a surgical procedure where your surgeon will make two small incisions and insert a small camera (arthroscope) to view the inside of the knee joint.
+This surgery can be used to diagnose and treat conditions of the knee.
+Knee arthroscopy can be used to repair or remove torn meniscal cartilage, reconstruct a torn ligament, or remove inflamed or loose tissue.